XMPP-Interop-Testing/xmpp-interop-tests-action/README.md

 - `adminAccountPassword`: _(optional)_ The password of the admin account.
 - `disabledTests`: _(optional)_ A comma-separated list of tests that are to be skipped.
 For example: `EntityCapsTest,SoftwareInfoIntegrationTest`
 - `disabledSpecifications`: _(optional)_ A comma-separated list of specifications (not case-sensitive) that are to be skipped.
 For example: `XEP-0045,XEP-0060`
+- `logDir`: _(optional)_ The directory in which the test output and logs are to be stored.
+This directory will be created, if it does not already exist.
+Default value: `./output`

 ## Basic Configuration
 ```yaml